PowerKiKi/qTranslate/readme.txt

 Writing multilingual content is already hard enough, why make the plugin even more complicated?

 qTranslate makes creation of multilingual content as easy as working with a single language.

 - No need to edit the plugin file to get your language working! - Use the comfortable Configuration Page
 - No more adding language tags into your text! - Let qTranslate manage them for you
 - No more problems with `<!--more-->` tags in multilingual content! - qTranslate will make them work the way you want it
+- Add you language in seconds! - Thanks to the comfortable Configuration Page
+- Comes with 3 languages already builtin! - English, German and Simplified Chinese

 qTranslate supports infinite languages, which can be easily added/modified/deleted via the comfortable Configuration Page.
 All you need to do is activate the plugin and start writing the content!
 Well, almost, you will need to get the .mo languages